Sal Valentino

-Sal Valentino (born Salvatore Spampinato; September 8, 1942) is an American rock musician, singer and songwriter, best known as lead singer of The Beau Brummels, subsequently becoming a songwriter as well.
+Sal Valentino (born Salvatore Willard Spampinato; September 8, 1942) is an American rock musician, singer and songwriter, best known as lead singer of The Beau Brummels, subsequently becoming a songwriter as well.
 The band released a pair of top 20 U.S. hit singles in 1965, "Laugh, Laugh" and "Just a Little".
 He later fronted another band, Stoneground, which produced three albums in the early 1970s.
 After reuniting on numerous occasions with the Beau Brummels, Valentino began a solo career, releasing his latest album, Every Now and Then, in 2008.

 Early life

 Valentino grew up in the North Beach section of San Francisco.

 Career

 The Beau Brummels

 In 1964, he received an offer to play a regular gig at a local club.
 Needing a band, he called childhood friend and songwriter/guitarist Ron Elliott, who recruited drummer John Petersen, rhythm guitarist/singer Declan Mulligan, and bassist Ron Meagher.
 They called themselves "The Stepping Stones", and played the Longshoreman's Hall in S.F., which led to a more lucrative deal at the Morocco Room, a club in nearby San Mateo, California.
 There, the Beau Brummels were discovered by prominent San Francisco DJ Tom Donahue, who quickly signed the band to his label, Autumn Records.
 The band released "Laugh, Laugh" in December 1964 as their debut single.
 The song peaked at number fifteen in February 1965.
 "Just a Little", the follow-up single, fared even better on the charts, peaking at number eight.

 Valentino appeared with the band in the 1965 science-fiction/comedy movie Village of the Giants, which was featured in a 1994 episode of Mystery Science Theater 3000.

 Valentino also appeared with the band as The Beau Brummelstones on the animated TV sitcom The Flintstones in the season six episode "Shinrock A Go-Go," which originally aired on December 3, 1965.

 Although the Beau Brummels' subsequent releases were not as commercially successful as their debut album and its first two singles, the band earned underground credibility with 1967's Triangle and 1968's Bradley's Barn.

 Critics noted the works as early contributions to the country rock genre.

 The band, which by 1968 consisted of only Valentino and Elliott, split up.

 He later participated in numerous Beau Brummels revivals over the next two decades.